 - Limited scalability, if more resources are required they may not always be available

 - Sharing server resources with other websites

 - Slower loading times and downtime

 The Virtual Private Server (VPS) hosting can provide a balanced solution but keep in mind it is still considered a shared environment just with a different configuration.
 A VPS shares one physical server but with separate virtual machines.
-Each virtual machine is a server system that is ran in software rather using multiple server systems to achieve the same thing.
-Each virtual machine is given a dedicate amount of RAM, CPU, storage, etc. As a result the demand on the server is greatly reduced since you are sharing with a small group of other customers.
-The major gain is getting more of the resources for just you to use without others being able to exceed their limit and having a negative affect on your website.
+Each virtual machine is a server system that is running in software rather using multiple server systems to achieve the same thing.
+Each virtual machine is given a dedicated amount of RAM, CPU, storage, etc. As a result the demand on the server is greatly reduced since you are sharing with a small group of other customers.
+The major gain is getting more of the resources for just you to use without others being able to exceed their limit and having a negative effect on your website.
 Since this service is controlled by software it is quite easy to allocate more resources by your hosting provider when required.
 This all of course is not without additional cost and resources are not limitless.

 - Dedicated server resources

 - Higher Cost

 - Not as easy to set up than shared hosting